turingschool/curriculum/source/projects/contact_manager.markdown

   end
 ```

-#### Refactoring `people_views_spec`
+#### Refactoring `person_view_spec`

-Now that we want to scope down to just people attached to the current user we'll need to make some changes to `people_views_spec`.
+Now that we want to scope down to just people attached to the current user we'll need to make some changes to `person_view_spec`.
 Here is the structure we want for these tests.
 I've removed the example bodies, but you have most of them built already.
 Reorganize them to fit into this structure.

 ```ruby
   require 'spec_helper'